-Our favorite position is an X (pictured below and above).
-Devon will lay down as normal.
-I step with my legs on either side of his torso.
-Then I gently lay down and stretch my legs under his shoulders, tucking the tops of my feet beneath his shoulders.
-Our genitals are almost directly lined up and I’m lying with his feet on either side of my shoulders.
-In this position, we learned to float as one solid unit.
-We’ve floated side by side clasping hands (otter style), or intertwining fingers but this felt different.
+My favorite position is an X (pictured below and above).
+The larger human will lay down as normal and the other will slip their legs on either side of the other's torso.
+Then gently lay down and stretch your legs under the other's shoulders, tucking the tops of your feet beneath their shoulders.
+In this position our genitals are almost directly lined up and from here we learned to float as one solid unit.
+I’ve floated side by side clasping hands (otter style), or intertwining fingers but this felt different.
 This truly felt like we were one being floating through space together.

 Photo credit to Float Space.
 Thank you so much for making an image of an otherwise impossible to describe position.

 When we became float unified is when the magic started.
-When I float with Devon I focus almost entirely on him.
-I think about all the times he’s been there for me when I need him, or even when I didn’t.
-All the little things he does around the house that sometimes I neglect to notice, and I imagine us growing old together.
-I think about his hopes and dreams and ponder how I can better support him.
-Couples floating has been a fantastic bonding experience for us, and I can’t tell you how much I recommend it.
+When I float with my partner I focus almost entirely on them.
+I think about all the times they've been there for me when I need, or even when I didn’t.
+All the little things they do around the house that sometimes I neglect to notice, and I imagine us growing old together.
+I think about their hopes and dreams and ponder how I can better support them.
+Couples floating has been a fantastic bonding experience, and I can’t tell you how much I recommend it.

 That first float centre we went to, Cloud 9 Float Spa in Coquitlam, BC told us that their couples tank is their busiest one.
 After all, you can spend a date night at the movie theater not talking to each other, or you can spend that time in a float tank bonding on a spiritual level and not talk to each other.
 I vote for the latter.